Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [ ] Enforce the prescribed threshold on all Amazon S3 bucket policies
 - [x] For each workgroup, set the workgroup-wide data usage control limit to the prescribed threshold.

 ### A marketing company is using Amazon EMR clusters for its workloads.
 The company manually installs third-party libraries on the clusters by logging in to the master nodes.
 A data analyst needs to create an automated solution to replace the manual process.
 Which options can fulfill these requirements?
-(Choose two.)
+(Choose TWO)

 - [x] Place the required installation scripts in Amazon S3 and execute them using custom bootstrap actions.
 - [ ] Place the required installation scripts in Amazon S3 and execute them through Apache Spark in Amazon EMR.